Treehouse #B3 - Boston, Massachusetts

 How Much Does this Tree House Cost?

 While Treehouse costs vary greatly and each project is unique, we understand your need to have some idea what each project in our portfolio would cost to build.
 Please see our tree house pricing page for a description of the factors that go into each quote.
-This tree house as shown would cost between $18000 and $28000.
-Please feel free to contact us to discuss whether your project would fall on the high end or low end of this range.
-If you have an old treehouse that needs repair, please send us photos of what you want improved, and we’ll estimate the repair costs for you.
+If you have an old treehouse that needs repair, please send us photos of what you want improved, and we'll estimate the repair costs for you.